 For the base, I wanted a creamy texture that went beyond a broth.
-Blending low-sodium chicken stock with heavy whipping cream, fire roasted crushed tomatoes, and tomato paste worked perfectly.
+Blending low-sodium chicken stock with heavy whipping cream, fire roasted crushed tomatoes(paid link), and tomato paste worked perfectly.

 Fresh minced garlic, butter, and flour are added to enhance the flavor and thicken the soup base.

 We can’t forget the yellow onions and fresh spinach.
 You can also use kale.

 And to finish the dish right before serving, you can add a bit of Parmesan cheese.
 This is optional, but I tell you it is a good option.

 Chop your yellow onion into small pieces and then place it to the side for a later step.